Paygate/PayWeb_WooCommerce/readme.txt

  * Tested on WooCommerce 6.7.0, PHP 8.0 and WordPress 6.0.1.
  * Fix multi-domain multisite network activation.
  * Fix invalid checksum message if order is already paid.

-= 1.4.5 - 2022-01-04 =
- * Tested on WooCommerce 6.0 and WordPress 5.8.
- * Implement payment type filter hooks.
- * Update Masterpass to Scan to Pay.
- * Add transient in notify handler to curb duplicate transactions.